Meanwhile, click here for a minute of the wonderful Georgie Fuller, with me audible on organ & bass in the background. Enjoy!

 In the work that I’ve done for 1 Across magazine, you’ll find all manner of tricky theme devices: mystery words, partial definitions, long key phrases, links between clues and structural methods (I think I may have invented a new form in the Alphabetical Takeaway, in which a different letter of the alphabet is ignored in […]

-There’s a small contribution from me in Fred’s Shed, a delightful short film by Stephen Graves.
+There’s a small contribution from me in Fred’s Shed, a delightful short film by Stephen Graves, which you can now view for free on Vimeo here.
 Click here to find out more about Stephen’s work.

 On 23 June 2016, the day of the European Union Referendum in the UK, Alan Connor published a blog post on the Guardian’s website containing what appeared to be a normal cryptic puzzle, set by Boatman and Crew.
 You’d have quickly realised, though, that something strange was happening, as the preamble stated “1,5,17,9 will be […]